Who are the Houthi rebels behind attacks on ships in Red Sea?

 The Shia militant group is allied to Tehran and seeks to reduce western influence in the Middle East.

-Tensions in the Middle East have risen after Iranian-backed Houthi rebels began striking at ships passing through the Red Sea last month.
+Tensions in the Middle East have risen after Iranian-backed Houthi rebels began striking at ships passing through the Red Sea.

-Rishi Sunak held an emergency Cabinet call on Thursday evening amid mounting speculation that the UK and Western allies could take action amid the continuing attacks.
+On Thursday night the UK and US struck more than a dozen sites used by the rebel group in a massive retaliatory strike after a spate of 27 attacks on shipping since November.

 The Islamist group claims it began striking a narrow strip of sea between Yemen and east Africa, which is a key international trade route, in a bid to end Israel’s air and ground offensive against Hamas.